-In the years leading up to the launch of his own winery, Jay had the great fortune to work with Don Kautzner at Adelsheim Vineyard in Oregon, Neil McCallum at Dry Creek Vineyard in New Zealand, and John Paul at Cameron Winery in Oregon.
+In the years leading up to the launch of his own winery, Jay had the great fortune to work with Don Kautzner at Adelsheim Vineyard in Oregon, Neil McCallum at Dry River Vineyard in New Zealand, and John Paul at Cameron Winery in Oregon.
 From Don, he learned that it was possible to make Burgundian-style Pinots in Oregon.
 Through Neil, he gained a passion for white wines.
 And in John, he found a lifelong friend and mentor.

 In his five years at Cameron, Jay adopted an Old World style of vineyard management and winemaking — a style that resulted in wines that tasted more like the Burgundies he loved to drink.
 With John's encouragement, he bottled his first J. Christopher vintage in 1996, using the Cameron facility and fruit purchased from the neighboring Charlie's vineyard.
 (Side note: Jay is the first and only winemaker ever to make wine from this excellent vineyard.)
 His first vintage, like many to follow, sold out in less than a week.